ATCO | Profile: Tuscan Ridge Lodge Fire Relief, California, USA

 The logistics that go into preparing 1,500 rooms for occupancy are wide-ranging, yet we still managed to have Tuscan Ridge Lodge prepared for occupancy in just under 50 days, with the first meals being served to the first 350 guests on April 15, 2019.

 Of ATCO’s work on site, ECC’s Founder and Chairman, Paul Sabharwal, said, “Highly responsive, professional and capable; it has been a pleasure working with the ATCO team throughout this process.
 We are fortunate to have selected ATCO.”

-To learn more, take a look at the video below or read the press release.
+To learn more, take a look at the video below.